anderson-aristotle/ruby-hash/README.md

 By the end of this, developers should be able to:

-- Create a Ruby Hash using both the literal (`{}`) and `new` constructors.
+- Create a Ruby Hash using both the literal `{}` and `new` constructors.
-- Assign a value to, modify, and delete a value in a Ruby Hash using a specified key.
-- Access a value in a Ruby Hash using a specified key.
+- Access and manipulate values in a Ruby Hash using specified keys.
 - Obtain an Array of keys from a Ruby Hash.
 - Explain why Symbols are preferred over Strings as keys in a Ruby Hash.